MiraiAnime/nyaa-discord-release-bot/README.md

 DISCORD_TOKEN=<put your token here>
 ```

-and `.requirements` will include added search patterns on each line, like so:
+after activating your channel the bot will create a file and add search patterns to it

+these will be removed after deactivating the channel

+regex should be supported but limited due to the environment, but could look as easy as this

 ```
 BDMV
 Moozzi2
 ```

-while you can write these requirements to the file yourself, I would much rather just configure them using the bot commands (`.help`)
+while you can write these settings to the file yourself, I would much rather just configure them using the bot commands (`.help`)

 ---